fbaru-dev/nbody-demo/README.md

 ### ver8
 This is the version of the code with OpenMP and cache tiling.
-One can also play with the floating point model -fp-model fast=2, for example and look for further performance improvements
+One can also play with the floating point model -fp-model fast=2, for example and look for further performance improvements.